TDiblik/tomasdiblik.cz/README.md

 TODO:

-1. Go through all images and make them smaller
+1. Go through all images and make them smaller in size
+2. Generate SEO metadata